kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-after-learning.md

 </aside>

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/tJP4eKEP0mE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+When carrying out self-reflection, you can use any of the techniques discussed in [Section 1.6 (Reflective Practice)](/optimizing-your-learning/how-to-get-anything-you-want-in-life/reflective-practice.md) to reflect on how your learning has progressed.

 Some other tools for self-reflection include: